COMP4900A-2/defusee/README.md

-defusee
+# defusee
 Robot Simulation for Demining mines

-Compile Instruction
+## Compile Instruction
 Make All

-Run Instruction
+## Run Instruction
 Execute those 3 process in this order either by inluding the process in /tmp/ or running directly from momentics:

 environment
 sensor
 defusee
 Control

-Uses wasd controls to move the robot around.
+How to operate: use WASD to move the robot around